wuyang1002431655/tango_with_django_19/manuscript/chapter5-database-setup.md

 {id="fig-ch5-admin-first"}
 ![The Django admin interface, sans Rango models.](images/ch5-admin-first.png)

 While this looks good, we are missing the `Category` and `Page` models that were defined for the Rango app.
-To include these models, we need to give Rango some help.
+To include these models, we need to give Django some help.

 To do this, open the file `rango/admin.py`.
 With an `include` statement already present, modify the module so that you `register` each class you want to include.
 The example below registers both the `Category` and `Page` class to the admin interface.